freezy/VisualPinball.Engine/VisualPinball.Unity/VisualPinball.Unity/Packaging/README.md

   "9c42922e-a8b8-416a-b859-b22f24fa205e": {
     "IsPrefabMeshOverriden": false,
     "PrefabGuid": "1d547d87da8b11c44a083695469ff8b8",
-    "PrefabPath": ""
+    "PathWithinPrefab": ""
   }
 }
 ```

 Here, we store a map keyed by the GUID for quick lookup, along with the prefab’s GUID if there is one, and whether the mesh was actually overridden.
-The PrefabPath property points to the object within the prefab, because there might be multiple objects.
+The `PathWithinPrefab` property points to the object within the prefab, because there might be multiple objects.

 ### Components